 The GCC-Application-Enroll request primitive is issued by an Application Protocol Entity to establish itself as part of the specified conference.
 This primitive shall be issued in response to a GCC-Permission-To-Enroll indication, although the Application Protocol Entity may set the Enroll/Un-enroll flag to Un-enroll, indicating that it does not wish to enroll at this time.
 At any time until permission to enroll is revoked, the Application Protocol Entity may enroll, re-enroll (to change entries in its Application Record), or un-enroll.
 If an Application Protocol Entity which is already un-enrolled attempts to un-enroll, the request is accepted with a successful result, but no change is made to the status of that Application Protocol Entity.
 When an Application Protocol Entity is enrolled, the associated parameters form the Application Record which is broadcast to the conference during the Application Roster exchange.
 Application Protocol Entities that are not enrolled will not be available to any local or remote participants and will not receive GCC-Application-Roster-Report indications.
 Table 7-26 shows the parameters and types of this primitive.
-Figure 7-19 shows the sequence of events when using this primitive.

 Parameter Request Confirm

 Conference ID М M(=)

 Session Key М M(=)

 Active or Inactive М

 Application User ID С

 Conducting Operation Capable 0

 Start-up Channel 0

 Non-Collapsing Capabilities List 0

 Application Capabilities List 0

 Enroll or Un-enroll М

-Application Protocol Entity ID C
+Application Protocol Entity ID С

 Node ID С

 Result М

-Table 7-26/T.124 - GCC-Application-Enroll - Types of primitives and their parameters
+Table 7-26 - GCC-Application-Enroll - Types of primitives and their parameters

 Conference ID: Identifier of the conference to which the primitive refers.
 Session Key: Unique identifier of a particular Application Protocol Session.
 This corresponds to the identifier of the Application Protocol, optionally concatenated with a Session ID.

 Active or Inactive: This flag is used to indicate whether the enrolling Application Protocol Entity is fully active (indicating that it can perform tasks required by the specification of the corresponding Application Protocol), or inactive.
-An Application Protocol Entity might indicate itself to be inactive in the case that it must enroll to make use of certain GCC services, but is not yet fully operational (e.g. it has not yet joined dynamic channels, but must first check the registry to determine which channels to join).
-Alternatively, it might enroll inactively to indicate support for the corresponding Application Protocol without the need to become active until it is known that there are like Application Protocol Entities at other nodes.
+An Application Protocol Entity might indicate itself to be inactive in the case that it must enroll to make use of certain GCC services, but is not yet fully operational (e.g., it has not yet joined dynamic channels, but must first check the registry to determine which channels to join).
+Alternatively, it might enroll inactively to indicate support for the corresponding Application Protocol Entities at other nodes.
 The specific meaning of this flag shall be defined in the specification of each Application Protocol.